vhaghani26/python_focus_group/Session_05/session5.md

 alias pfg="cd your/path/to/python_focus_goup/" # Use pfg to change into python_focus_group
 ```

 To get your path to `python_focus_group/`, you can navigate to the directory and use `pwd`.
 Save your file and close it.
-Then, restart your terminal (close it and open a new one) so that the commands get executed when it restats.
+Then, restart your terminal (close it and open a new one) so that the commands get executed when it restarts.

+**Note**: [Here](https://linuxhint.com/differences_between_bash_zsh/) is some extra reading on the differences between the configuration file types.

 ## Data Types in Python

+[Last week](https://github.com/vhaghani26/python_focus_group/blob/main/Session_04/session4.md), we learned about variables.
+As a brief reminder, we can store several data types in a Python variable.
+Today, we're going to learn more about those data types.

 Go to `python_focus_group/` (you can now just type `pfg` to do so!).
 Create a new session directory, enter it, and make a file called `data_types.py`: